 The onsite movie gallery features memorabilia from Coppola’s filmmaking career.
 Although kids will have no idea why Don Corleone’s desk from The Godfather is impressive, the original bright red Tucker, spinning on a showroom turntable, has ageless appeal and can lead to an interesting history lesson.

 That's what we do!
-Our Family Vacation Advisors can book accommodations, recommend kid-friendly activities and more.
+Our Family Travel Advisors can book accommodations, recommend kid-friendly activities and more.
 Send us a request to get started >

 As you bump your way down Millerick Road, the homemade signs tacked to trees reassure you that you’re headed in the right direction.
 Families rarely make it into the Larson Family Winery barn-turned-tasting room without first spending some time visiting with the resident goats.
 Wine lovers are encouraged to bring their family (dogs included), spread out a picnic, and play bocce or whatever game is attracting a crowd on the grass.
 Families can make advance picnic table and wine tasting reservations.